Wdio-Workflo

 })

-Modifier Examples
+not Modifier Examples

-These functions check if the state of an HTML does not match/stops to match an
+Like the currently and the wait API, the eventually API too offers a not accessor to invoke negated variants of its state check function.
+These functions check if the state of an HTML does not match/stops to match an expected state within a specific timeout:

 import { stores } from '?/page_objects';